The Baha'i Faith is a world-wide community representing every race,

 headquarters.
 It was to have run southeast to Pine Lake, then

-northeast to Coal Banks, near Nevis, and then to connect with
+northeast to the Delburne area, and then to connect with

-the main CP line somewhere farther east.
+the main CP line somewhere farther east, preferably at Moose Jaw.
 To the west, it was to

 go to the Brazeau coal fields near Nordegg and there were dreams

-of it extending through Howse Pass to the west coast.
+of it extending through Howse or Yellowhead Pass to the west coast.

 In 1910,

-Sir Wilfred Laurier came to Red Deer to drive the 'first spike'
+Sir Wilfrid Laurier came to Red Deer to drive the 'first spike'

 but construction didn't start until 1911.
 The station was

-located near the present Mountview Fire Hall, went west across
+located near the present Mountview Fire Hall.
+The line went west

 Kin Canyon on a wooden trestle and crossed the Canadian Pacific

-and Waskasoo Creek, where today a lonely bridge support stands
+and Waskasoo Creek at a point where today a lonely bridge support stands

 along Taylor Drive near what was called Forth junction.
 It